 These questions should help on organisation reflect on the reasonability of its ‘steps’ to securing the information.

 The type and amount of the personal information

-The type and sensitivity of the personal information will affect what is reasonable to protect it from unauthorised access, modification or disclosure, or misuse or loss.
+The type and sensitivity of the personal information will affect what is reasonable to protect it from misuse, loss, and unauthorised access, modification or disclosure.
 There is a greater risk of more serious harm to individuals if the security of sensitive information is compromised.
-This means sensitive information may require enhanced security measures than other types of information.
-For example, sensitive information such as racial or ethnic origin can be used to discriminate or unauthorised access to financial information may risk identity fraud or financial harm.
+This means sensitive information may require more enhanced security measures than other types of information.
+For example, sensitive information such as racial or ethnic origin can be used to discriminate.
+Also, unauthorised access to financial information may risk identity fraud or financial harm.